sbossman/PlayDistribution/misc/scratch.md

 *Notes for when I'm coding again*

 ## To Do
-1. Put it on Github
-2. Add the addLine functions to Scene and Character class
-3. Check if it made everything properly
+1. Check if it made everything properly
-4. Implement the "In scene" functionality
+2. Implement the "In scene" functionality
-5. Implement "talks to" functionality
+3. Implement "talks to" functionality
+4. Figure out storing actual lines and whatnot
+5. Figure out incorporating the "CORNELIUS/VOLTEMAND" line types
+6. LORD [rest of lines] doesn't work